PKU-Alignment/omnisafe/docs/source/baserl/ppo.rst

     L^{\mathrm{CLIP}}(\pi)=\mathbb{E}[\text{min} (r(\theta) \hat{A}_{\pi}(s, a), \text{clip}(r(\theta), 1-\varepsilon, 1+\varepsilon) \hat{A}_{\pi}(s, a))]

-The hyperparameter :math:`\varepsilon` represents a small value that approximately indicates the allowable distance between the new policy and the old policy.
+The hyperparameter :math:`\varepsilon` represents a small value that approximately indicates the allowable distance between the new and the old policy.
 The formula involved in this context is quite intricate, making it challenging to comprehend its purpose or how it contributes to maintaining the proximity between the new and old policies.
 To facilitate a clearer understanding of the aforementioned expression,

 let :math:`L(s, a, \theta)` denote
 :math:`\max [r(\theta) \hat{A}_{\pi}(s, a), \text{clip}(r(\theta), 1-\varepsilon, 1+\varepsilon) \hat{A}_{\pi}(s, a)]`,